HOME > Sustainability > Create New Value Through Products and Services > Initiatives on Continuously Utilizing LifeWear

 And GU also separates polyester materials when it collects products and recycles them into materials for new products.

-*2 RPF: Refuse Paper and Plastic Fuel
+*2 Refuse Paper and Plastic Fuel

 Related link